nixzhu/Proposer/README.md

 $ [sudo] gem install cocoapods
 ```

-To integrate Wormhole into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate Proposer into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'